Kruithne/KrameWork7/docs/HTTP/HSTSHeader.md

 ___
 ### Overview
 `HSTSHeader` is a class used to generate a HTTP Strict Transport Security header for use as a HTTP header.
-The class is intended to be used along-side the `SecurityPolicy` class, however can be used as a standalone if desired.
+The class is intended to be used along-side the `HTTPHeaders` class, however can be used as a standalone if desired.
 ___
 ### Functions
 ##### > __construct() : `void`